LINs-lab/cluster_tutorial/docs/Getting_started.md

 - An account for the batch system (Determined AI, [gpu.lins.lab](https://gpu.lins.lab)).

 Note:

-* You can only access to the links above after setting up the hosts file.
+- You can only access the links above after setting up the `hosts` file.

 # Accessing the cluster

 A Web entry point can be found [here](https://lins.lab).

 ## Security